 Bonjour!
-New Year’s week was spent in Paris with Sam.
+New Year’s week was spent in Paris.
 What a magical place it was to ring in the new decade!
 We were in Paris for about four and a half days before moving on to Budapest.

 We landed in Paris early Saturday afternoon, but by the time we took the metro into the city, Ubered to our apartment and got checked in, it was dinner time.
-Sam and I wandered the streets of Le Marais, the neighborhood we were staying in, until we found an adorable restaurant specializing in charcuteries and wines (more details to come on all the food we ate next week!).
+We wandered the streets of Le Marais, the neighborhood we were staying in, until we found an adorable restaurant specializing in charcuteries and wines (more details on all the food we ate here!).
 We called it quits early that night as we were exhausted from our long flight the night before.

 I came into Paris not having much of a plan for what we would do each day.
 We had booked the Louvre ahead of time with a time slot, so that was the only thing that was certain.
 I had a long list of things I wanted to see and do but was sure we wouldn’t get to it all.